thunderbird2009/ml_reranking/cgr_w_cvr/README.md

 At a high level, the repository answers one question:

-> Given an already-ranked organic feed, a small set of ad candidates, and a set of structural business rules, which mixed list should we show?
+> Given an already-ranked organic feed, a small set of ad candidates, and a set of structural business rules as **hard constraints**, insert ads to the ranked list of organic feed to optimize predefined reward, often based on ads reveue and ads penalty?

-The code follows the paper's overall decomposition, but extends it with conversion prediction and profit-margin optimization:
+The code follows the paper's overall decomposition, but extends it with conversion prediction and profit-margin optimization, as well as beam-search based inference.

 - structured item representation over pre-computed upstream embeddings
 - dual hierarchical attention with local structural bias